Hier könnt Ihr diesen Artikel auf Deutsch lesen.

-Most of my readers live in countries which you would consider as overwhelmingly influenced by Christianity.
-So when you read that 93% of Bolivians are Christian, you think that you know something about the country.
+Most of my readers live in countries that you would consider as overwhelmingly influenced by Christianity.
+So when you read that 90% of Bolivians are Christian, you think that you know something about the country.
 In reality you don’t know much if you never leave the house and get to know the world yourself.
 (Or read this blog.)

 If even terms like “Christian” or “Catholic” , with which you grew up and which you believe to know, are interpreted so differently in the country next door, just imagine how wrong you are with your prejudices about Jews, Muslims and Hindus.

 - More articles from Bolivia.